🏺 FAQ: Supply Security & Tailings Sourcing in East African Gold Mining

 ✅ 5.
 Monitor Regional Mining Activity

-Stay informed about new mining zones opening.
-As artisanal minersmove, so do fresh tailings.
+Stay informed about .
+As move, so do fresh tailings.
 Being first to engage gives you supply advantage.

 🌍 Reality Check: Uganda alone produces over 1,500 kg of artisanal gold annually — and most tailings are never reprocessed.
 The resource base is vast and underutilized.